roopchansinghv/ge_to_ismrmrd/README.md

 # Getting started with the Orchestra to ISMRMRD converter library

 Orchestra conversion tools

-## To manually build and install the tools to convert GE raw files (using Orchestra 2.1-1) into ISMRMRD files:
+## To manually build and install the tools to convert GE raw files (using Orchestra) into ISMRMRD files:

-   As of Orchestra 2.1-1, GE now provides all support libraries to link against, when building against Orchestra's API.
-Library versions have also up been updated / modernized, therefore compilation using older ABIs might not be necessary.
-This will be explored in subsequent commits.
+   With Orchestra (currently, version 3.0.3), GE now provides all support libraries to link against, when building against Orchestra's API.

    The steps outlined below should allow you to build and install ISMRMRD using Orchestra's Boost and HDF5 libraries, and the GE-to-ISMRMRD converter.